risk-first/website/menagerie/Coordination-Risk.md

-**Coordination Risk** is the risk that, despite a group of people (or processes) having the same [Goal In Mind]() they can fail to coordinate on a way to meet this goal and end up making things worse.  **Coordination Risk** is embodied in the phrase "Too Many Cooks Spoil The Broth":  more people, opinions or actors often make results worse.
+**Coordination Risk** is the risk that, a group of people (or processes), maybe with a similar [Goal In Mind]() they can fail to coordinate on a way to meet this goal and end up making things worse.  **Coordination Risk** is embodied in the phrase "Too Many Cooks Spoil The Broth":  more people, opinions or actors often make results worse.

+In this section and beyond, we're going to use the term **Actor**, which refers to anything with _agency_ in a system to decide it's own fate.
+That is, an [Actor] has an [Internal Model], and can [take actions] based on it.
+In this section, we're going to consider actors at several different levels (because of [Scale Invariance]).
+We'll look at:
+ - People
+ - Teams
+ - Organisations
+ - Processes (in software)
+ - and Organisms

+... and we'll consider how [Coordination Risk] is a problem at each scale.

-In this section, we're going to work on the assumption that everyone has a common [Goal](), but in reality, people often have their own agendas.
-We'll come to that in the section on [Agency Risk](Agency-Risk) later.
+In this section, we're going to work on the assumption that the actors can agree on a common [Goal](), but in reality it's not always the case, and we'll analyse that more in the section on [Agency Risk](Agency-Risk) later.

-## More Communication Risk?

-You might think that this is just another type of [Communication Risk](Communication-Risk) problem, and that's often a part of it, but even with synchronized [Internal Models](Internal-Model), coordination risk can occur.
-Imagine the example of people all trying to madly leave a burning building.
-They all have the same information (the building is on fire).
-If they coordinate, and leave in an orderly fashion, they might all get out.
-If they don't, and there's a scramble for the door, more people might die.

-Commonly, [Coordination Risk] occurs where people have different ideas about how to achieve a goal, and they have different ideas because they have different evaluations of the [Attendant Risk](Risk).
-As we saw in the section on [Communication Risk](Communication-Risk), we can only hope to synchronize [Internal Models]() if there are high-bandwidth [Channels]() available for communication.
+Also, in the section on [Map And Territory Risk], we'll look at how, even when [Coordination] issues are solved, we can end up with less-than-optimal results.

+But for now, let's crack on and examine where [Coordination Risk] comes from.

 ## Problems Of Coordination